+The MHCET Law exam preparationation is nearing completion with the 3-year LLB scheduled for being held on April 1, 2026.
 The CET Cell of Maharashtra will conduct the MH CET Law Exam for both 3-year LLB and 5-year LLB courses.
-Candidates who are looking forward to appear in the MH CET Law Exam must start their preparation now.
-The Maharashtra CET Cell will hold the MH CET Law 2026 entrance exam to enroll in the 3-year and 5-year LLB programmes.
-Candidates who wants to appear in the MH CET Law Exam 2026 must check the MHCET Law syllabus before beginning their preparation.
+The Maharashtra CET Cell will hold the MH CET Law 2026 entrance exam for the 5-year LLB program on May 8, 2026.
+Candidates who want to appear in the MH CET Law Exam 2026 must check the MHCET Law syllabus before beginning their preparation.

 Candidates should include the previous year's question papers during their preparation for the exam.
 The Maharashtra Law CET examination cell also provides a free mock test for Maharashtra CET LLB 2026, which can be accessed here.